rblaine95/wsjUnblock/README.md

 ### Update in Aug 2017:
 *	Thank [apank](https://github.com/apank) for adding [Bloomberg](https://www.bloomberg.com/businessweek) to our list.
+*	Thank [strafer](https://github.com/strafer) for creating an issue that [New York Times Cooking section](https://cooking.nytimes.com/) has separate paywall.
+We fixed it by just injecting CSS to the pages to hide the pop up dialog and still keep JavaScript working as expected.
+See [this pull request](https://github.com/njuljsong/wsjUnblock/pull/3) for details.

 ### Update in Apr 2017:
 *	**Fact**: WSJ has an advertisement popping up *every single time* we read an article, too much!